 A child’s life chances are heavily determined at birth.
 Disadvantaged children start lagging behind their better off peers before they start school.
-Our research has highlighted the main causes of this attainment gap, and the importance of developing secure attachments between parent and child, good parenting and home environment.
+Our early years research has highlighted the main causes of this attainment gap, and the importance of developing secure attachments between parent and child, good parenting and home learning environment.

 We are working in partnership with the Esmée Fairbairn Foundation on a parental engagement project that develops best practice for disadvantaged children through engaging parents in their child’s learning and development.

-A team of research experts from the University of Oxford are acting as ‘critical friends’ to the six projects.
+A team of research experts from the University of Oxford are acting as ‘critical friends’ to the five projects.
 They are providing support throughout the two years to help each organisation develop their monitoring and evaluation strategies and identify the key elements of successful parental engagement interventions.

 If you have any questions please email Laura Barbour, Early Years Lead at the Trust.